There are a lot of fake relationships on social media today.

 Most times, cheating starts as harmless conversations online that spiral into a full-blown physical affair with a new lover.

-If you notice your partner dropping flirty comments on someone’s profile, chatting with them amorously, and liking their posts all the time, they’re micro-cheating.
+If you notice your partner dropping flirty comments on someone’s profile, chatting with them amorously, and liking their posts all the time, they could be micro-cheating.

 Whether your partner is physically involved with this person or not, engaging with them online in an intimate way when they’re in a serious relationship shows a lack of respect for you.